JonnyGamer/MasterKit/README.md

 # ReferenceKit

-Create references on any Swift value (Even structs!)
+Create a reference on any Swift value (Even structs!)

 ```swift
 func testReference() {